1BobC/rockPaperScissors/README.md

 "Add variable of inside and outside function to DOM, next add form to insert name in outside function"

 "Revert to coding game, Complete game to Foundations Project: Rock Paper Scissors!"

+"Learning how to create branch, amend code and add to master code!"